 SOFTS-Sugar and coffee prices fall as Brazil currency weakens

-LONDON, June 7 (Reuters) - White sugar futures on ICE were sharply lower on Tuesday, slipping back from the previous session's 5-1/2 year high, while arabica coffee prices also fell, with the weakness of Brazil's real currency BRL= contributing to the drop in both markets.
+NEW YORK/LONDON, June 7 (Reuters) - White sugar futures on ICE closed sharply lower on Tuesday, slipping from the previous session's 5-1/2 year high, while arabica coffee prices also fell, with the weakness of Brazil's real currency BRL= contributing to the drop in both markets.

 Brazil is the world's top producer of sugar and coffee and a weaker real usually prompts selling as it raises returns in local currency terms.